A step-by-step guide to setting up and running an interactive 90-minute workshop in Zoom.

 Note: This is part 1 of a 2 part series.
 Part 2 is here >

-I’ve run a lot of interactive workshop sessions using Zoom in the past year: from focused client sessions; to all the live workshops in our In:Session Workshop Creator program; as well as free Express versions of the program with hundreds of attendees joining a fast-paced 90-minute session.
+I’ve run dozen of these sessions using Zoom in the past year: from focused client sessions; to all the live workshops in our Workshop Creator program; and rapid-fire Express sessions with hundreds of attendees.

-While live sessions within a larger program tend to have enrollment and connection already forged and fostered, a one-off live online workshop has a different dynamic, and needs a different approach.
+While live sessions within a larger program tend to have enrollment and connections already forged and fostered, a one-off live online workshop has a different dynamic and needs a different approach.